pytorch/pytorch.github.io/_posts/2021-8-3-pytorch-profiler-1.9-released.md

 Look out for an advanced version of this tutorial in the future.
 If you want tailored enterprise-grade support for this, check out [PyTorch Enterprise on Azure](https://azure.microsoft.com/en-us/develop/pytorch/).
 We are also thrilled to continue to bring state-of-the-art tool to PyTorch users to improve ML performance.
 We'd love to hear from you.
 Feel free to open an issue [here](https://github.com/pytorch/kineto/issues).

 For new and exciting features coming up with PyTorch Profiler, follow @PyTorch on Twitter and check us out on pytorch.org.

+## Acknowledgements

+The author would like to thank the contributions of the following individuals to this piece.
+From the Facebook side: Geeta Chauhan, Gisle Dankel, Woo Kim, Sam Farahzad, and Mark Saroufim.
+On the Microsoft side: AI Framework engineers (Teng Gao, Mike Guo, and Yang Gu), Guoliang Hua, and Thuy Nguyen.